 Some friendly ladies welcomed us warmly…

-A local Korean artist embracing the celebration and the sunshine.
+A local Korean artist capturing the scene.

 North Korean families relaxing at the park for the birthday celebration.

-The finale of Kim il-Sung’s birthday celebration: fireworks above the Juche Tower
+The finale of Kim il-Sung’s birthday celebration: fireworks above the Juche Tower.

 Alongside the claims to the world’s largest stadium and largest abandoned building, North Korea is also home to the world’s tallest Arch of Triumph (yes, it’s even taller than it’s more famous counterpart in Paris!).